Deprivation of Liberty Safeguards Procedure

 Imputable to the state

-Care and treatment is imputable to the state if it is the responsibility of the state to provide.
-This includes care and treatment already being provided by the state but also that which is privately arranged, about which the state becomes aware.
-For example, if a safeguarding concern is raised or a GP makes a referral.
+Care and treatment is imputable to the state if the state has made the arrangements for that care to be provided or the state has become aware of the arrangements.
+This includes care that is privately arranged, about which the state becomes aware.
+For example, because a safeguarding concern is raised or a GP makes a referral.
+Once the deprivation of liberty has come to the attention of the local authority, it is imputable to the state.
 State imputability also applies where the court has appointed a Deputy, and the Deputy has made the care arrangements which deprive the person of their liberty.

 Deprivation of Liberty in Other Circumstances